microsoft/Appsample-Photosharing/GettingStarted.md

 - Select *Windows Store Application* and enter a name for the Application Insights instance.
 - Go ahead and create the instance and copy the instrumentation key

-To enable the app to send telemetry to the Application Insights instance you just created, you need to paste the API key into *InstrumentationKey* of your environment definition (in [ServiceEnvironment.cs](PhotoSharingApp\PhotoSharingApp.Universal\ServiceEnvironments\ServiceEnvironment.cs#L25).
+To enable the app to send telemetry to the Application Insights instance you just created, you need to paste the API key into *InstrumentationKey* of your environment definition (in [ServiceEnvironment.cs](PhotoSharingApp\PhotoSharingApp.Universal\ServiceEnvironments\ServiceEnvironment.cs#L25)).

-To enable Application Insights in the service, paste your Instrumentation Key found in Azure portal of your *Application Insight instance -> Settings -> Properties* into *instrumentationKey* in Web.config.
+To enable Application Insights in the service, paste your Instrumentation Key found in Azure portal of your *Application Insight instance -> Settings -> Properties* into *instrumentationKey* in [web.config](PhotoSharingApp\PhotoSharingApp.AppService\web.config#L24).